adttz/cp-cheatsheet/01. STL, Prefix Sum/README.md

 arr.begin() //Returns iterator to beginning arr.end() // Returns iterator to end

 arr.size()  //Returns number of elements
-           //Can only be used in the function it is declared in arr.empty() //Checks if array is empty
+            /*Can only be used in the function it is declared in*/ arr.empty() //Checks if array is empty
 ```